-I still think I may have developed it by breathing in some dust whilst clearing out an enclosed, dusty space when a tenant had left.
+I still think I may have developed it by breathing in some dust whilst clearing out an enclosed, dusty space.
 The fact is, I don’t know and I never will.

 The waiting list to see my GP was two weeks, then another wait of six more weeks to see the asthma specialist at my doctors for a proper lung function check.
-When I turned up for the test, it turned out the NHS, (the UK’s health service, usually reverently referred to by Brits as “Our NHS”), had mucked it up, because the person on that day was not trained in using the specialist equipment.
+When I turned up for the test, it turned out the NHS, (the UK’s health service, usually reverently referred to by Brits as “Our NHS”), had “mucked it up”, because the person on that day was not trained in using the specialist equipment needed.
 No one had thought to check.

-This is fairly typical for our underfunded and arguably badly structured NHS, who can be at times be brilliant, but at times maddening too.
+This is fairly typical for our underfunded and arguably badly structured NHS, who can be at times be brilliant, but at times maddeningly inefficient and careless too.
 Could I re-book for the next day?
 No, they were full and I would have to wait another six weeks.

 All of this time I was very worried because I had spotted the hospital scan notes had suggested “Possible COPD” – a serious health condition.
 After all this buggering around with our much vaunted NHS, I had enough and sought a private consultation.
 This assured me that the condition was not serious, but I had indeed developed mild asthma.
 I have been on and off an inhaler ever since but I could now manage the asthma.
 Life could continue.